 What Is Biological Psychology?

-Physiology is the study of how all body processes function, including the electrical and chemical processes necessary for nervous system communication.
-When you study biopsychology, you examine memory, perception, cognition and behavioral disorders through the lens of physiology, neural biochemistry, biophysics and anatomy.
+When you study biopsychology, you examine memory, perception, cognition, and behavioral disorders through the lens of neural biochemistry, biophysics, and anatomy.
 Within the scope of this broad field, you may choose to focus on the biological underpinnings of human or animal behavior.

 Important Career Facts About Psychologists